Bell County taxes for May sales hold steady

 “While that amount is $46,000 less than we budgeted, March 2020 sales actually topped March 2019 sales by nearly 2.5 percent,” Belton Finance Director Mike Rodgers said.
 “The results for March are promising, because it is the first month that — at least partially — reflects closings related to COVID-19.
 Social distancing guidelines took effect in mid-March.
 I still remain cautiously optimistic that the city of Belton will end this fiscal year with sales tax revenue at or slightly above the amount that was budgeted.”

 Salado saw the steepest decline.
 The village — which is heavily reliant on tourism — collected $44,669.
-That is a nearly 13.3 percent decline from last May.
+That is a nearly 13.3 percent decline from last April’s collection.

 “The thing to understand is we’re a tourist-based economy, and the reality of it is a pretty significant chunk of our budget is sales tax revenue,” Village Administrator Don Ferguson said.
 “With this pandemic, it’s really torpedoed the tourism piece for the last few months — and probably for the next few months.
 So without visitors in town, it’s had a significant impact on this community, obviously, with businesses being shut down.
 We’re getting hit on a couple of different fronts.”